 AED 5010 Critical Issues Human Resource Development

-AED 5020 Program Development and Evaluation
+AED 5260 Adult Learners with Special Needs

 AED 5270 Facilitating Learning Organizations

 PSY 5150 Organizational Psychology

 HUE 5630 Career Development

-AED 5020 AED 5270 PSY 5150 Program Development and Evaluation Facilitating Learning Organizations Organizational Psychology

 Graduate Advanced Certificates in Management

 Graduate Advanced Certificates in Management

 Each certificate provides a pathway of expertise in a specialty area of management.
 The courses are commonly applied to a Master of Science degree in Management.
 A certificate will be awarded to students who successfully complete all 15 credits with a minimum of a 3.000 grade point average.
 All courses must be completed within a seven-year period.